csvsoundsystem/all-my-charts/README.md

 # All My Charts

-## A jQuery plugin to create dynamica multi-series HighCharts
+## A jQuery plugin to create dynamic multi-series HighCharts

 ### Usage